nilovelez/quevedo/README.md

 Version 1.3

+Special greetings to the WordPress Sevilla community!
+This plugin was born thanks to the inspiring conversations and support from the local meetup.

 ## Description

 Quevedo is a set of tools aimed at those authors, writers or bloggers who want to use WordPress for writing.
 It removes some unnecessary features for single-author sites and improves SEO, but without complications.